Today I want to talk about something we all need to know, How to Recover After Being Glutened.

 HONOR your body.

-I hope you’ll find all these tips and ideas helpful.
-Please share your own remedies to recover from being “glutened” in comments.
+I hope you’ll find all these tips and ideas helpful when you need to know How to Recover After Being Glutened.
+Please share your own remedies to recover from being “glutened” in the comments.
 (Note: I’ll ask all to refrain from sharing information on any product that states that one can eat gluten safely as long as one consumes the product.
 Such a product does not exist.
 Please do not be fooled by such claims.)